Hearing Aids Overview

 The most discreet choice on the market.
 These hearing aids fit into your ear canal and make them entirely or almost entirely invisible.

 Like IIC models, CIC hearing aids are designed to fit deep into the wearer's ear channel.
-These hearing devices are very discreet, but a small tab is visible that removes the hearing aid.
+These hearing aids are very discreet, but a small tab is visible that removes the hearing aid.

 In-The-Canal (ITC) and In-The-Ear (ITE)